LiquidGalaxyLAB/IBRI/case_study.md

 ## 1. INTRODUCTION
 Nowadays, people are getting more interested in outdoors activities, and sometimes, these activities can involve dangerous landscapes or they can lead to unsafe situations.
 Mountains are, by far, the place chosen for the majority of people, and for this reason a big part of the rescues that are done are carried out there.
 These situations may occur by bad weather conditions, by ignorance of the land or by lapse of concentration.
 When someone gets lost, a big emergency display is sent to the area where the person is thought to be.
-Since then, the rescue teams would begin a search that nobody knows how much time will take, coordinating the policemen, the firefighters, the medical services...
+Since then, the rescue teams would begin a search that nobody knows how much time will take, coordinating the policemen, the firefighters, the medical services…
 Time is the main problem in this kind of situations, because for somebody that is lost in the middle of a mountain an hour more or an hour less can determinate his health condition, because the missing person may have a shortage of food and water or a lack of warm clothes.
 That means, that is vital to find that person as fast as possible, so lots of presences are deployed in order to come across with him/her.
 Sometimes, helicopters are needed because they ease the localization work, but rarely more than one is deployed, due to the high costs.
 IBRI is a project dedicated to offer a solution to all the difficulties that a rescue could involve, from the easiest cases to the most dangerous ones.
 It consists in a platform that would use drones to do the helicopter work and part of the human work, without the costs that they entail, by localizing the missing people by detecting the BLE radio signals that a Beacon using Google’s Physical Web protocol sends out, a gadget carried by the missing people.